Herman H. Fussler: University of North Carolina

-Fussler decided to attend the University of North Carolina, and in 1935 received his A.B. degree in Mathematics.
-Louis Round Wilson, who was a friend of the Fussler family, encouraged Fussler to become a Librarian.
+Fussler attended the University of North Carolina, and in 1935 received his A.B. degree in mathematics.
+Louis Round Wilson, who was a friend of the Fussler family, encouraged Fussler to become a librarian.
 In 1936, Fussler received his bachelor's degree in Library Science.
 During his schooling, Fussler's social world flourished as well; a year later, Fussler married Gladys Foster Otten.
 They had one child, a daughter, named Barbara Lynn.
 The summer after Fussler graduated from the University of North Carolina, he accepted a position with the New York Public Library (NYPL).
 He worked in the Science and Technology Division in the library and was noticed by Harry Miller Lydenberg, the then Director of NYPL, and Keyes Metcalf, who was currently the head of the Reference Department.
 Even though Fussler was offered a full-time position with the NYPL, he decided to accept an offer from Director M. Llewellyn Raney to work for the libraries at the University of Chicago.